-Moreover, pre-bilattices are usually required to have at least two incomparable elements in each of their orders; we have not included this requirement in the definition of pre-bilattices, but we have done so for bilattices; when needed, we will differentiate between trivial and non-trivial pre-bilattices: non-trivial pre-bilattices have the said property, will trivial pre-bilattices may not.
+Moreover, pre-bilattices are usually required to have at least two incomparable elements in each of their orders; we have not included this requirement in the definition of pre-bilattices, but we have done so for bilattices; when needed, we will differentiate between trivial and non-trivial pre-bilattices: non-trivial pre-bilattices have the said property, while trivial pre-bilattices may not.

 \leq_t is called the truth order; its meet and join will be denoted by \wedge and \vee respectively. \leq_k is called the knowledge order; its meet and join of \leq_k will be denoted by \otimes (consensus) and \oplus (gullibility) respectively.
-When they exist, the top and bottom elements of \leq_t will be denoted by \top and \bot respectively.
+When they exist, the top and bottom elements of \leq_t will be denoted by t and f respectively, while those of \leq_k will be denoted by \top and \bot respectively.

 Observe that the definition of a pre-bilattice is symmetric: if we swap the two lattices, we also get a bilattice.
-This gives rise to one more duality, so each time we have proven a statement on bilattices we can swap \leq_t , \wedge , \vee with \leq_k , \otimes , \oplus (respectively) and vice-versa to get another statement 'for free'.
+This gives rise to one more duality, so each time we have proven a statement on bilattices we can swap \leq_t , \land , \lor with \leq_k , \otimes , \oplus (respectively) and vice-versa to get another statement 'for free'.
 This duality can be combined with the duality of each of the two orders, so we have a 'prove one , get four' situation.
 We will see some examples below.